 Weinberg has several reasons on why this has become accepted within the retail community.

 - Merchants aren’t willing to educate their customers on how to perform an EMV transaction.
 This is because it may slow down the payment process.

 - Besides updating POS systems, merchants have to train employees.
 This could take months, even years, for a retailer to be 100% EMV-ready.

 - For some retailers, such as restaurants, EMV technology isn’t compatible with their business.
 It takes additional work to process a transaction and tip adjustments.

 If retailers have these preconceptions regarding EMV, then why would they want to make the transition?

 Why Carry Plastic At All?

-We now live in a world where you can purchase items through our smartphones thanks to Apple Pay, Samsung Pay, and Android Pay.
+We now live in a world where you can purchase items through our smartphones.
 As technology continues to advance, we’ll even be able to use wearable gadgets like smartwatches to complete a purchase.
-Even more appealing, the increase in beacons and sensors will allow mobile users to order a product and then pick-it up.
+Even more appealing, the increase in beacons will allow mobile users to order a product and pick it up.
 For example, you could order and pay for dinner at your favorite restaurant while on your commute home from work.